 2. ALL ABOUT SECURITY CHECKS

-By every entrance to Prague Castle (3 in total) there are strict security checks.
+By every entrance to Prague Castle (3 in total) there are personal security checks.
 You will walk through a security frame / or your body will be scanned by security device.
 You need to take anything made of metal out of your pockets (keys, coins…), then you will be asked to open your bag.
 Guns, knifes and drons are not allowed.
 Liquids are ok.

 3. LINE UPS

 4. MY TIPS HOW TO MAKE THE MOST OF YOUR CASTLE VISIT (AND SAVE TIME AND NERVES)

-- Wake up early and get to the Castle as soon as possible, best before 9.
+- Wake up early !!!!!!!!!!!
+And get to visit the Castle as soon as possible, best before 9am.
 In the morning you can enter Prague Castle through the main entrance (from west – Hradčanské sq.).
 It will not be so crowded.

 - Explore the Castle grounds, enjoy the atmosphere with just few people around you.